 The number of graduate students accepted each year can vary considerably.
 Admission decisions are frequently made by individual faculty who determine the number of new students they can sponsor each year.
 The prospective student is strongly advised to review the research interests of our faculty, identify those faculty who share research interests similar to those of the student applicant, and contact those faculty to determine whether he/she will be accepting new graduate students.

 Interviews are optional for M.S. degree candidates.
 However, we strongly recommend that Ph.D. degree applicants visit the campus for an interview.

-We provide financial aid for all of our graduate students, and this includes a tuition waiver, a waiver of most fees, and a nominal stipend as a research or teaching assistant.
+We provide financial aid for all of our graduate students, and this includes a tuition credit and a nominal stipend as a research or teaching assistant.
 There is no separate application for financial aid.

 Yes, the GRE exam is required for all students.

 We require candidates for both the M.S. and Ph.D. degrees to have completed a baccalaureate degree.
 The GRE exam is required for both degree programs.